rahulgarg28071998/opportunity-recommendation-engine/README.md

  ### Build a recommendation engine

-- Given  dataset of opportunities, cluster them based on relevant semantic meanings [ 54 points ]
+- Given  dataset of opportunities, cluster them based on relevant semantic meanings
 Example: If there is an opportunity for computer science students and another opportunity related to Machine Learning, they should be clustered closer together, when compared with a Social Sciences opportunity

--  Given a dataset of user preferences, recommend opportunities from the opportunity dataset [ 54 points ]
+-  Given a dataset of user preferences, recommend opportunities from the opportunity dataset
  ### Tech Stack and Requirement :
   - nltk
   - pandas